stevechanieee/-1-BFloat16/README.md

 <br/>
 <br/>

-With regards to dependencies, please note the deprecations at v11:
+With regards to dependencies, please note the deprecations at CUDA v11:

 1. cusparse<t>gemmi()
 2. cusparseXaxpyi -> cusparseAxpby()